Building to Understand: Examining Teens' Technical and Socio-Ethical Pieces of Understandings in the Construction of Small Generative Language Models: Findings

 \section{Findings}

 Throughout the five days of workshop activities, teens iteratively and collaboratively constructed their own LMs, varying in topics and scope (see Table \ref{tab:projects}).
 Two teams designed models to generate recipes: one used datasets from Kaggle (Recipe Generator), while the other (TV meals) carefully curated recipes related to food depicted on children's TV shows (e.g., spaghetti tacos from iCarly).
-Two teams created screenplay generators: one on Transformers movie scripts (see Figure \ref{fig:transformer}), and the other (BlueGPT) mixed screenplays of Bluey\footnote{Bluey is an Australian animated children's show.} with horror movies to create Bluey-themed horror scripts.
+Two teams created screenplay generators: one on Transformers' movie scripts (see Figure \ref{fig:transformer}), and the other (BlueGPT) mixed screenplays of Bluey\footnote{Bluey is an Australian animated children's show.} with horror movies to create Bluey-themed horror scripts.
 The GradSpeechGPT team created a graduation speech generator.
 LyricsGPT designed a pop music lyric generator, and finally, one group created an animal facts generator based on text from National Geographic.
 The datasets used to train the models varied greatly in size, from 22,790 tokens to 226,484 tokens.

-In the following sections, we introduce the different technical and socio-ethical pieces of understanding that teens exhibited during the workshop.
-Following, we highlight how these pieces relate to each other.
+In the following sections, we introduce the different technical and socio-ethical pieces of understandings that teens exhibited during the workshop.
+Following, we highlight how these pieces related to each other.